rallytac/zc3/README.md

 # zc3
-This is a simple little Android project to test various approaches to acoustic echo cancellation.
+This is a simple little Android project to test various approaches to acoustic echo cancellation, noise suppresion, and other Android audio goodies.

 <img src="doc/screen01.png" alt="drawing" width="300"/>